bbauska/UofM-Inter-with-JavaScript/readme.md

   alt="Lightbox project code; javascript and css." />
 </p>

-Today I\'m going to walk you through how you can implement a **lightbox** in your existing code using somebody else\'s JavaScript and CSS.
-Let\'s take a look at this **lightbox** project.
+Today I&apos;m going to walk you through how you can implement a **lightbox** in your existing code using somebody else&apos;s JavaScript and CSS.
+Let&apos;s take a look at this **lightbox** project.
 For those of you who are not familiar with what a **lightbox** is, let me show you an example.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->